Esquire Theatre

 Esquire

 The Esquire Theatre.
-A Historic, 110-Year Old Treasure.
-Saved and Resurrected by the Residents of Clifton
+A Historic, 113-Year Old Treasure.

 Many people visiting the Esquire aren’t aware how historic the theater really is—or just how close it came to becoming a fast-food chain restaurant.